aws/karpenter-provider-aws/website/content/en/pre-docs/deployment-guide/_index.md

 ### Cluster on AWS

-Currently, Karpenter creates nodes (EC2 Instances) through the AWS cloud provider module, the only such module implemented.
-Clusters on other cloud providers are contemplated, but are not currently supported.
+Karpenter creates nodes (EC2 Instances) through the AWS cloud provider, the only such module implemented.
+Node provisioning on other providers is not currently supported.
+If you would like to use Karpenter with other infrastructure providers please open an issue to let us know your use case.

 Theoretically, a control plane could be hosted separately from Karpenter provisioned AWS instances.
 However, this complicates identity and authorization substantially.
 The Karpenter controller (i.e., agent) would need authorization with AWS APIs to provision new instances, and permissions with the control plane to add the new nodes.